The Bondi to Coogee Coastal Walk – done the Rooftop Bar way!

 Coogee rooftop bar

-6pm One last climb, it’s time to rest, relax and rose on this ocean view, tremendous tunes and all the vibes rooftop feeling very smug at all your steps!
+18.00: One last climb to the rooftop as it’s now time to rest, relax and rose on this ocean view, tremendous tunes and all the vibes rooftop feeling very smug at all your steps!

 Rooftop bar at Coogee pavilion

-Lastly if you are short on time and just want to do the walk, no stops, then allow about 70-120 minutes depending on your pace.
-Strolling can take a good few hours (a rookie mistake I made last visit – despite having done it many times when I lived there – I ignored my memory and listened to google maps that says an hour!
+If you are short on time and just want to do the walk, no stops, then allow about 70-120 minutes depending on your pace.
+Strolling can take a good few hours (a rookie mistake I made last visit – despite having done it many times when I lived there.
+I ignored my memory and listened to google maps that says an hour!
 Definitely allow 2!
+If you follow my rooftop way then it can take anything from 2 – 8 hours depending how much swimming, eating and rooftop drinking you fancy!

 Coastal walk eastern beaches map